bmolnar91/workbook/module_advanced_enterprise_general.md

 There are 4 layers in this architecture.
 From top to bottom:

-1. Presentation layer: It contains all categories related to the presentation layer.
+1. **Presentation layer**: It contains all categories related to the presentation layer.
-2. Business layer: It contains business logic.
+2. **Business layer**: It contains business logic.
-3. Persistence layer: Used for handling functions like object-relational mapping.
+3. **Persistence layer**: Used for handling functions like object-relational mapping.
-4. Database layer: This is where all the data is stored.
+4. **Database layer**: This is where all the data is stored.

 Pros: